-One can migrate data from one kind of database to another kind of database.
-This usually requires converting the data into some common format that can be output from the old database and input into the new database.
+Database migration is the migration of data from one kind of database to another kind of database.
+This usually requires converting the data into a common format that can be output from the old database and input into the new database.
 Since the new database may be organized differently, it may be necessary to write a program that can process the migrating files.